strava/go.statsd/README.md

 	func Count(stat string, rate ...float32) error // uses the default client func (s *Client) Count(stat string, rate ...float32) error

+	func CountMultiple(stat string, count int, rate ...float32) error // uses the default client func (s *Client) CountMultiple(stat string, count int, rate ...float32) error

 Count adds 1 to the provided stat (plus the prefix).
+CountMultiple added to provided `count` to the stat.
 Rate is optional, a value of 0.1 will send one in every 10 calls to the server.
 The statsd server will adjust its counts accordingly.
 The default rate is 1.0 and is defined as the package variable `stats.DefaultRate`.

 ### Timers / Measure